rgpihlstrom/Multiple-Linear-Regression/README.md

 ## Data
+1. Houses sold between May 2014 – May 2015 in King County in the state of Washington, along with the homes basic attributes: This was the data provided as the begin of the analysis

+2. Home Tax data collected by King County Tax Assessor’s Office:  This data contains several years of past apprasal information used to justify taxes levied per house.
+Includings additional physical attributes as well as school district

+3. King County School District Ranks:  This data is used to get the ranking of the school district associated with each of the homes in the initial dataset discussed above

 <ol>
     <li>Box Office Mojo: Reporting & analysis service that tracks box office receipts.
 Data includes         daily, weekly, weekend, monthly, yearly, seasonal, and holiday box-office grosses & is linked         by movie title and year of release. </li>
     <li>IMDB : Database with information related to films, including cast, crew, fan and critical             reviews & ratings.
 Data is linked through unique movie keys (tconst) & person keys (nconst).     </li>